High Tor State Park

 High Tor State Park is a 691 acre state park on the north edge of the Town of Clarkstown in Rockland County, New York, United States.
 The park is located on South Mountain, which has two peaks, High Tor and Little Tor.
 Its highest peak, High Tor, is 797 ft high.

 Park description

 High Tor State Park is intended for day use during the summer months, and contains picnic tables, a pool and showers, hiking trails, and a food concession.
 The Long Path passes through the park.

 The park contains two peaks: High Tor at 797 ft, and Little Tor at 620 ft.
 They are the highest peaks in not only the park, but in all of the Hudson Palisades.
-The skyline of New York City can be seen from the summit of High Tor.
+The skylines of New York City, Jersey City and Newark are visible to hikers on High Tor, as well as on Little Tor during the Fall and Winter months when there's less foliage.

 High Tor was used as a signal point during the American Revolution for the colonists, and was used as an air raid watch during World War II.
 Famous composer Kurt Weill worked as an air raid warden there.